gatomod/gatomod/README.md

 I have knowledge in languages like **`TypeScript`**, **`Rust`**, **`Java`**, **`Python`**, **`C`**, **`Elixir`** and **`Kotlin`**.
 In addition, I understand hardware, network, Linux, Windows, Active Directory, databases (MongoDB, Cassandra, MySQL) and more...

 Actually I'm working at DXC Technology as part of internship.
+I won't be available for hire in a few years due to studies and work.

 ### 📊 GitHub Statistics
 <table>